Enapter/marketplace/README.md

 There are two types of hardware that can run your blueprint:

 - a physical [Enapter UCM](https://handbook.enapter.com/modules/modules.html) that implements communication through [RS-485](https://handbook.enapter.com/modules/ENP-RS485/ENP-RS485.html), [CAN](https://handbook.enapter.com/modules/ENP-CAN/ENP-CAN.html), your own hardware based on [UCM Kit](https://go.enapter.com/ucmkit-enpkit) and other standards,
-- a [virtual UCM](https://handbook.enapter.com/software/software.html#💎-virtual-ucm) – a software element of the [Enapter Gateway 2.X](https://handbook.enapter.com/software/gateway_software/) (runs on an Intel-based server) that implements communication either over a local network (Ethernet) or by using a direct USB connection (serial communication).
+- a [virtual UCM](https://handbook.enapter.com/software/software.html#💎-virtual-ucm) – a software element of the [Enapter f 2.X](https://handbook.enapter.com/software/gateway_software/) (runs on an Intel-based server) that implements communication either over a local network (Ethernet) or by using a direct USB connection (serial communication).

 Regardless of the underlying hardware, UCMs provide a runtime for Lua execution and expose APIs for [Enapter Cloud connection](https://developers.enapter.com/docs/reference/ucm/enapter), physical connections and protocols (e.g. [6-channel relay](https://developers.enapter.com/docs/reference/ucm/rl6), [RS-485](https://developers.enapter.com/docs/reference/ucm/rs485) serial communication, [Modbus RTU](https://developers.enapter.com/docs/reference/ucm/modbus), [Modbus TCP](https://developers.enapter.com/docs/reference/vucm/modbustcp), etc).

 # How To Use These Blueprints

-1. Select a UCM suitable for communicating with your target device.
+1. Select a hardware (UCM or gateway) suitable for communicating with your target device.
 2. Provision your UCM to the Enapter Cloud using the mobile app or run a new virtual UCM on the Enapter Gateway.
 3. Follow one of the options below to upload a blueprint to the UCM.

 ## → Use Enapter [Mobile App](https://handbook.enapter.com/software/mobile/) and [Blueprint Marketplace](https://marketplace.enapter.com)

-1. Click `More` on main navigation pannel
+1. Click `More` on main navigation pannel.
-2. Click `Blueprint Marketplace`
+2. Click `Blueprint Marketplace`.
-3. Find the required Blueprint and click `Install Blueprint`
+3. Find the required Blueprint and click `Install Blueprint`.
-4. Select the UCM from the list and confirm
+4. Select the UCM from the list and confirm.

 <img height="auto" width="auto" src=".assets/intro-light.png#gh-light-mode-only" style="max-width: 100%;" alt="blueprinted devices in the enapter app">
 <img height="auto" width="auto" src=".assets/intro-dark.png#gh-dark-mode-only" style="max-width: 100%;" alt="blueprinted devices in the enapter app">

 ## → Use [Web IDE](https://developers.enapter.com/docs/tutorial/what-you-need/#web-ide)

+1. Open Blueprint tab in the Enapter Cloud.
-1. Drag and drop the blueprint files into the IDE or copy and paste its contents.
+2. Drag and drop the blueprint files into the IDE or copy and paste its contents.
-2. Press "Select Device" and choose your UCM
+3. Press "Select Device" and choose your UCM.
-3. Press "Upload to" to upload the blueprint.
+4. Press "Upload to" to upload the blueprint.

 ## → Use [Enapter CLI](https://developers.enapter.com/docs/tutorial/what-you-need/#command-line-interface)